jyuill/bc-lmr-data-products/README.md

 * AnnualCatData() - creates a dataset for a category type with annual data
 * QuarterCatData() - creates a dataset for a category type with quarterly data
 * TtlChart() - creates a bar chart for a category type, with variations for annual and quarter data
 * CatChart() - creates a bar chart for categories within category type, with variations for annual and quarter data
+  * can be used for raw numbers or % of total
+  * with % of total, set pos parameter to 'stack' for actual % of ttl that doesn't change with category filters OR use 'fill' if you want % of items shown to always add up to 100% (potentially misleading)
 * PoPChart() - creates a bar chart for period-over-period change % for categories within category type, with variations for annual and quarter data